kotomisak/routines-android/README.md

 # 3. Structure
 This project contains apps and modules.
-It does not matter which architecture (MVVM/MVI/...) or framework (Android native/Flutter/...) is used for it.
+It does not matter which architecture (MVVM/MVI/...) is used for it.
-Modules should be reusable in provided apps.
+Modules should be reusable across any available app.
 Every app/module should have it's own README.MD to describes detailed info about it (and it's usage).
-All mentioned has common external dependency versions defined in root build.gradle

-## 3.1 Apps
-Every app is the minimal template to start create application of such type.

-### mobile-on-screen-nav
-Is an application with simplest structure.
-It means without UI navigation like drawer or bottom navigation is.
-It's something like app just with screens and navigation using on screen navigation elements.

-## 3.2 Extras
+## 3.1 Extras
-Is a set of supporting directories
+Is a set of supporting directories for every app
 ### graphics
 Simple graphics (prepared by Gimp) to be used as base for launcher icon or banner for playstore.
 ### keystore_sample
 Sample keystore with sample keystore content to be quickly used as development keystore for the project.
-See [Steps to build project](#3-steps-to-build-this-project) chapter

 # 4. Licence
 Feel free to use this code, add star if you like it or find it useful.